Medical College Admission Test (MCAT)

 The Medical College Admission Test or MCAT is a standardized test administered by the Association of American Medical Colleges (AAMC) for prospective students seeking to study medicine in medical schools in the United States and Canada.
 In contrast, the GAMSAT, or Graduate Medical School Admissions Test, is a requirement for Graduate Medical programmes in the UK, Ireland and Australia.
 It is developed by the Australian Council for Educational Research (ACER) in conjunction with the Consortium of Graduate Medical Schools.

 As a US-style medical school, Duke-NUS requires applicants to the school to take the MCAT.
-Your MCAT results are a critical component of the Duke-NUS Graduate Medical School’s admissions process for the MD and MD-PhD programmes.
+Your MCAT results are a critical component of the Duke-NUS Medical School’s admissions process for the MD and MD-PhD programmes.

 What is the current MCAT like?